ethereum/hive/README.md

 Overriding environmental variables that change client behaviors via HTTP parameters is easy to do in any HTTP client utility and/or library, but uploading files needed for chain initializations is much more complex, especially if multiple files are needed.
-As long as all clients run with the same set of init files this is not an issue (they can be placed in the default locations).
+As long as all clients run with the same set of init files, this is not an issue (they can be placed in the default locations).
 However if instances need to run with different initial chain setups, a simulator needs to be able to specify these per client.
 To avoid file uploads, `hive` solves this by defining a set of API variables that allow a simulator to specify the source paths to use for specific init files which will be extracted from the